civichackathons/civichackathons-guide/README.md

-# Introduction

-## Civic Hackathon's Organizer Guide
+# Civic Hackathon's Organizer Guide

 Welcome to this guide for organizing your very own civic-centric hackathon!
 This guide is a community initiative put together by [Civic Hackathons](https://civichackathons.com/) and it contains all of the lessons learned from those who have run successful civic hackathons.
 It also contains free resources and documents that you can use in your own.